Hebridean Sky

 Review of Hebridean Sky

-The 1991-built MS Hebridean Sky cruise ship was constructed by Nuovi Cantieri Apuania SpA (in Marina di Carrara Italy) and launched under the name "Renaissance VII" for shipowner Renaissance Cruises (1989-founded/2001-defunct).
-The boat's current shipowner is Hebridean Sky Shipping Inc (subsidiary of Noble Caledonia).
-The previous owner (APT/Australian Pacific Touring) acquired the vessel (named "Hebridean Spirit") in 2016 after a planned drydock refurbishment.
+The 1991-built MS Hebridean Sky cruise ship was constructed by Nuovi Cantieri Apuania SpA (in Marina di Carrara, Italy) and launched as "Renaissance VII" for Renaissance Cruises (founded 1989, defunct 2001).
+The current shipowner is Hebridean Sky Shipping Inc (a subsidiary of Noble Caledonia).
+The previous owner, APT (Australian Pacific Touring), acquired the vessel (then named "Hebridean Spirit") in 2016 after a planned drydock refurbishment.

-From the same shipbuilder/sisterships are Sea Spirit (Renaissance V), Caledonian Sky (Renaissance VI), Island Sky (Renaissance VIII).
+Her sisterships, built by the same shipyard, are Sea Spirit (Renaissance V), Caledonian Sky (Renaissance VI), and Island Sky (Renaissance VIII).

 Hebridean Sky cruise ship